Cost of living · San Diego, California · 2026

 How much does housing cost in San Diego?

 A 2-bedroom apartment in San Diego costs approximately $3,001 per month based on HUD Fair Market Rent data.
-Housing makes up about 26% of the total monthly budget.
+At about 52% of the monthly needs budget, housing is the largest cost category here.

 Is San Diego more expensive than the national average?